team39bd/Finalyearproject/README.md

  To overcome this problem a recommender system is developed.
 System which makes suggestions that usually filters the given data using multiple methods and suggests the relevant one to the customer's benefit.
-This recommender system will recommend music and movies to the user based on their mood along with an emoticon symbolizing their mood.
+This recommender system will recommend music and movies to the user based on their mood along with an emotion symbolizing their mood.

+### **The recommendation is done in three ways :**

+        * Suggestions based on Machine Learning approach (Content- Based Recommendation technique)
+        * Suggestions based on User’s mood detection Using Face Detection technique
+        * Suggestions based on User’s mood detection using the Conversation of the user with the Chatbot